stencila/stencila/assistants/builtin/insert-blocks.md

 instruction-type: insert-blocks
 ---

-A generic assistant for inserting block content (i.e. when a user creates an `InstructionBlock` which does not itself contain any `content`).
+A high-level assistant for inserting block content.

 ---